 Private Property Tree Maintenance

 Property owners are responsible for tree maintenance and removal of trees on their property.
-Before removing a large tree, the City requires the property owner to obtain a permit, using this application.
-Removal must be in compliance with Hyattsville Ordinance 2005-01, the Urban Forest Ordinance.
+Before removing a large tree, defined as 50" or greater in circumference depending on its location, the City requires the property owner to obtain a permit using this application.
+Removal must comply with Hyattsville Ordinance 2005-01, the Urban Forest Ordinance.
 This Ordinance provides detailed information on the criteria that the Shade Tree Board uses in evaluating a permit application and the appeal process.
-If the tree you are requesting to remove measures 50" or greater in circumference (front yard) or 75" or greater in circumference (back yard) a permit is required to have it removed.